Bug off, cautious Lions sweep for listening devices

-WELLINGTON The British and Irish Lions routinely sweep their facilities at the team's hotels for listening devices to prevent team secrets getting out before the test series against the All Blacks.
+WELLINGTON (Reuters) - The British and Irish Lions routinely sweep their facilities at the team's hotels for listening devices to prevent team secrets getting out before the test series against the All Blacks.

 A security company that worked with the team on their 2009 tour of South Africa and 2013 tour in Australia carry out the checks, Lions chief executive John Feehan said.